cshapard26/ECE1181/_pages/Project/FinalProject.md

 ## Blinking Lights v2.0 (3 Credits)
 Change the code from Lab 9 to support up to 5 lights.
 The code must be algorithmic (you cannot hard code each number).
 In theory, your program should be able to support up to 32 lights with very few changes.
-You only need to use up to 5 lights as a test.
 More supplies are avaliable upon request.

 ## Division/Modulus Operator (3 Credits)
 Implement a macro that divides two numbers.
 It should return the whole-number quotient in R6 and the remainder (% or Modulus) in R7.
 You cannot use the division commands or functions already present in ARM.
 You do not need to take input or output from the terminal.
 The code should work by hard-coding 2 numbers into R0 and R1 which are your dividend and divisor, respectively.
 You can view the output in the debugger.